defi-wonderland/hardhat-account-abstraction/README.md

   ```
   <br>

-  However it is very important to remember that `lockContract` has the wrong address in its object so you need to use our custom method if you need this address for any interactions
+  However it is very important to remember that `lockContract` has the wrong address, however using the address the contract computes will work as a parameter as you can see below

   <br>